-Wikipedia has an article on gamma at Gamma Correction which unfortunately has been badly corrupted now (imagining that gamma is to correct human eye response instead of correcting CRT response).
-Pity, but nevertheless, the Wikipedia article still includes this excellent graph from before it was corrupted:
+Wikipedia has an article on gamma at Gamma Correction which unfortunately has been totally corrupted now (imagining that gamma is to correct human eye response instead of correcting CRT response).
+Here is a much better mainstream article on gamma from the w3C.
+So this Wikipedia page is a real pity, but nevertheless, the Wikipedia article still includes this excellent graph from before it was corrupted:

 The bottom curve is the response curve of the CRT monitor.
 This curve shows y = x to the power of 2.2.
 Specifically, the example is marked to show input (along bottom scale) of 50% is reduced (on CRT output screen) to only come out as 21.8% (along the left side scale).
 Darker data is shown even darker yet (generally disappears, by the mere act of showing it), and only the brightest data gets closer to its appropriate value.
 This is what is seen on the CRT screen, but the problem is caused by the electron gun inside the CRT.
 This is the gamma problem which the non-linear CRT response has, and which gamma correction fixes, to allow CRT monitors to be usable for tonal images.